Grief Counseling For Mental Health Support: Finding A Grief Counselor Online

 The grieving process can take place not only after the loss of another human, such as a family member, but also after the loss of a beloved companion animal.
 Many people develop a deep bond with their animals and feel very strongly about their loss.
 It can be normal to experience deep emotional pain and intense grief after experiencing a significant loss or going through a traumatic event.

 No matter the nature of your grief, professional counseling and support can be an invaluable tool in your recovery.
 A grief counselor is a licensed mental health professional who can provide professional support.
-Counseling services may vary, but therapists generally support their clients in working through their feelings and developing helpful coping strategies.
+Counseling services may vary, but a counselor generally supports their clients in working through their feelings and developing helpful coping strategies.
 Some services offered may be individual therapy, family therapy, or narrative therapy, for example.
 A licensed professional may work with a larger organization or company, or be part of an individual practice.

 The five stages of grief